EvanGoldConn/network-recon/README.md

 ## ⚠️ Legal Notice

 This tool is for networks you own or have **explicit written authorization** to test.
 Unauthorized use is illegal under the CFAA, UK Computer Misuse Act, and equivalent laws elsewhere.
-Don't be stupid with this.

 ---